zhihuizhang0625/Oeda-Platform/README.md

 This folder contains the test files for the API:
 - `results.json`: Stores (some) expected results for the tests in a json encoding.
 - `tests.js`: Stores the tests for the API.

+### Instructions for building it locally
+The users need to first open server, then open the client folder.